Etta Candy: Post-Crisis

 After the 1987 Greg Potter–George Pérez revamp of Wonder Woman, Etta was romantically linked with, and eventually married to, Steve Trevor, who was no longer Diana's love interest.

 A career Air Force officer, Etta served as Steve Trevor's aide when he was framed for treason as part of Ares' scheme to spark a global war.
 Etta was fiercely dedicated to her friends, and her faith in Steve's innocence helped him clear his name, even though the two temporarily became fugitives while helping Wonder Woman overthrow Ares' plans.
 While on the run, Steve and Etta realized their love for one another.
 A happy couple, they remained friends with Wonder Woman.

 Feeling insecure about her weight, Etta developed an eating disorder that was kept secret from her friends.
 She was able to lose 20 pounds, but at the expense of her health.
 When she finally collapsed due to a lack of food in front of Wonder Woman while trying on wedding gowns, Diana advised her to take better care of herself and maintain a sensible diet.
 Since that time, Etta has gained her original weight back.

 Etta and Steve largely disappeared from the pages of Wonder Woman during the run of writer/artist John Byrne, and they appeared infrequently since then.
 She did appear once Diana lost her royal title during writer Phil Jimenez's run as her usual supportive friend, but was depicted as still insecure about her heavy weight and apprehensive about her marriage to Steve.

 Writer Gail Simone later reintroduced Etta Candy as an intelligence officer requested by Sarge Steel to report on Diana Prince and her associations.
 This took place following the Infinite Crisis which altered Diana's origins and to an extent the origins of her supporting cast.
 Etta remained married to Steve Trevor and was a close friend of Diana and was also aware of Diana's dual identity.
 The full extent of her history with Diana following the new DCU continuity is not known.

 Etta joined Wonder Woman on the Khund homeworld to convince an alien race called the 'Ichor' to cease their attacks.
 She was successful but returned to Earth only to be tortured by the villain Genocide, leaving her in a coma state.
-She eventually regained consciousness in the hospital some time during the next few issues, and after imploring Diana to not feel guilty over her torture at the hands of Genocide revealed that she was recruited as an operative by Mr. Terrific and The Green Lantern as part of the U.N.
+She eventually regained consciousness in the hospital some time during the next few issues, and after imploring Diana to not feel guilty over her torture at the hands of Genocide revealed that she was recruited as an operative by Mr. Terrific and Green Lantern as part of the U.N.
 Authority's observation of the D.M.A. three years earlier.